julian-molina/Documentation/_data/trading_system.md

 limit_sell_order: "A limit sell order is an instruction sent to the exchange to sell the base asset, for execution at a specific rate or better."

 close_stage_event: "The close stage event defines the set of rules that need to be met for the corresponding stage to be closed."

-initial_definition: "The initial definition node groups the parameters that define the trade at the moment the position is taken."

-initial_stop: "The initial stop defines the initial target to stop a loss before the trade gets to be managed."

-initial_take_profit: "The initial take profit defines the initial target to take profit before the trade gets to be managed."

-position_size: "The size of the position is the amount of capital that will go in the trade, denominated in the quoted asset.
-The position size node allows setting a size for the position using a formula."

-position_rate: "The position rate is the rate at which the position is taken, denominated in the quoted asset.
-The position rate node allows setting the desired position rate with a formula."

 manage_stage: "The manage stage deals with the setting and management of stop loss and take profit targets, both to protect your capital and to increase the efficiency of your trading system."